Yushi-Y/RL-search-safety-old/README.md

 # Agentic RL for Search is Unsafe

 Note: This repo is deprecated.
-Please check the latest code at [THIS REPO] (https://github.com/Yushi-Y/RL-search-safety).
+Please check the latest code at [THIS REPO](https://github.com/Yushi-Y/RL-search-safety).

 -------------------------------------------------------------------------------------------------------------------------